-MARNING: Before shifting, make sure no swimmers are in the water near your boat.

-- 1. Place the throttle in the slowest position. - 2.
-Move the gear shift lever quickly into gear from neutral to forward .
+- MARNING: Before shifting, make sure no swimmers are in the water near your boat. - 1.
+Place the throttle in the slowest position. - 2.
+Move the gear shift lever quickly to the desired gear from neutral to forward or reverse. - MARNING: When operating your outboard engine in reverse, go slowly.
+Do not attempt to open the throttle more than half throttle in reverse.
+Otherwise your boat can become unstable which can result in loss of control or a possible accident.